anthonygauthier/axios-curlirize/README.md

 Special thanks to Anthony Gauthier <https://github.com/delirius325>, the author of axios-curlirize.

-The package name hereafter will be referred to as axios-curlirize as I have contributed very little, for me change its name.
+> The package name hereafter will be referred to as axios-curlirize.

 # How it works